 I met up with my college roommate recently and tried to explain (a) what I do for work and (b) why I am happily single in one fell swoop: "I have a treasure chest of sex toys that makes it hard to justify dating in a pandemic," I said.
 "Currently, I'm researching whether or not sexual robotics can replace a human, and I really hope the answer is no."

 This isn't to shade sex-tech company Lora DiCarlo's Baci Premium Robotic Clitoral Massager ($160), a super-sophisticated oral sex simulator.
 It's just commentary on what my relationship with self-pleasure and sex toys has turned into this year.
 I'm warily romantic but hate dating, and I love sex but refuse to risk spreading the coronavirus because of it.
 This bundle of contradictions has transformed self-pleasure into a matter of self-care for me.

-Because this pandemic-caused sexual draught has no foreseeable end, I thought it would pay to try out one of the best touch substitutes on the market.
+That said, I thought it would pay to try out one of the best touch substitutes on the market.
 Could sexual micro-robotics quench my thirst for physical connection?
-Let’s see what happened when I tried the Lora DiCarlo Baci.
+Let's see what happened when I tried the Lora DiCarlo Baci.